Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Key Takeaways

-• The ideal platform depends on delivery volume, complexity, carrier count, and desired automation levels, with Locus standing out for teams needing stable performance and flexible routing.
+• The ideal platform depends on delivery volume, network complexity, carrier count, and desired automation level, with Locus standing out for 3PL directors and retail operations leaders who need stable performance and flexible routing across regions.

 Schedule a Demo With Locus Today

 Onfleet earned its place in many delivery teams by offering a simple setup and an easy driver app, making it a first pick for small and mid-sized operations.
-But recent feedback suggests a shift in sentiment as operations grow.
+But as delivery volumes climb and networks expand into 2026, recent feedback signals a clear shift in sentiment—particularly among enterprise logistics leaders, operations managers at high-volume retailers, and 3PL decision-makers managing complex, multi-region fulfillment.

 Users report slowdowns when filtering large datasets, occasional inaccuracies in GPS or mileage tracking, and workflow friction when the driver app locks a user into a single task.
 One user noted that the system “becomes slow when multiple filters are applied,” while another described mileage logs “jumping around the map,” creating disputes and extra manual cleanup.